postfinance/kubelet-csr-approver/README.md

   you need to set this flag to `true`
 * `--allowed-dns-names` or `ALLOWED_DNS_NAMES` permits allowing more than one DNS name in the certificate request. the default value is set to 1.
+* `--leader-election` or `LEADER_ELECTION` permits enabling leader election when running with multiple replicas

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
 If this is an issue